Naked man arrested for burglary, animal cruelty

 CONCORD, N.H.
-(AP) - A man who ran through a New Hampshire apartment complex terrorizing residents while naked, also threw glass at police officers and beat a dog before being hit with a stun gun and arrested.
+(AP) - A man has been arrested for breaking into a New Hampshire apartment and strangling a dog all while being naked.

-The Concord Monitor reports that 28-year-old Irakoze Ildephonse had appeared high on drugs Wednesday afternoon while he ran through the building banging on doors.
+The Concord Monitor reports that 28-year-old Irakoze Ildephonse had appeared high on drugs Wednesday while he when he banged on doors as he ran through an apartment complex.

-Police say he broke into an apartment that had a golden retriever and then beat and choked the dog.
-An officer says the dog is expected to recover.
+Police say he scaled a porch to the second floor where he broke into an apartment.
+Several residents fled before Ildephonse allegedly beat and strangled their golden retriever.
+The dog has been injured, but will survive.

-Police say Ildephonse had been throwing broken glass at officers before they hit him with a stun gun and arrested him.
+Police say he had been throwing broken glass at officers before they hit him with a stun gun and arrested him.

-He was scheduled to be arraigned Thursday for burglary, animal cruelty and indecent exposure.
-His lawyer did not respond to a request for comment.
+Ildephonse was scheduled to be arraigned Thursday for burglary, animal cruelty and indecent exposure.
+Ildephonse's lawyer did not respond to a request for comment.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.